64% of employees have an employee feedback program. But only 10% say they're engaged after receiving negative feedback. [Gallup]

 To take things to the next level, ThriveSparrow can help you with customized employee feedback and performance review surveys.
 It is a great way to understand how employees feel about certain topics and what changes could be made to the performance review to make it even more effective.

-Investing in right tool such as ThriveSparrow can help catapult the growth of your organization to many levels.
+Investing in the right tool like ThriveSparrow can help catapult the growth of your organization to many levels.